 In this post, I’ll include audio samples of both the lp and original 78 versions of the tracks so you can hear what you’ve been missing on “The Wedding” and “The Raid” for so many years.

-Sometime in the mid-fifties, these six lps were remastered in a 12″ format, with most containing one or two extra tracks.
+Sometime in the mid to late 1950s, these six lps were remastered in a 12″ format, with most containing one or two extra tracks.
 All were mastered with the standard RIAA curve.
-These 12″ records, except for a couple of oddities with “Copenhagen”, used the same tape masters as the 12″ versions, so the edited versions of tracks on “Copenhagen” were carried over to the 12″ releases.
+These 12″ records, except for a couple of oddities with An Evening in Copenhagen, used the same tape masters as the 12″ versions – the edited versions of tracks on this album were carried over to the 12″ releases.

 These 12″ versions of the albums remained in print through the early 1970s.
-At least some of the albums in the 70s had new master plates done from the original tapes – on these later pressings of a couple of the albums, you can hear some pre-echo on the tapes that had developed since the original master plates were done sometime in the 1950s.
+At least some of the albums in the 70s had new master plates done from the original tapes – on these later pressings of a couple of the albums, you can hear some pre-echo and other flaws on the tapes that had developed since the original master plates were created sometime in the 1950s.

 The original 10″ track line up for “An Evening in Copenhagen” was: